ongyiumark/kalamanC/README.md

 while(i < 1000000) i = i + 1;
 ```

-That's about **4 times slower than python**, but that's a huge impovement over my first attempt which was over 100 times slower.
+That's about **4 times slower than python**, which is actually pretty decent.
+My first attempt was over 100 times slower.

 <a name=code_example></a>
 # Code Example